 South Africa's Sasol aims to generate $6 billion to boost balance sheet

-JOHANNESBURG, March 17 (Reuters) - South African petrochemicals group Sasol SOLJ.J said on Tuesday it aims to generate $6 billion by the end of financial year 2021 through measures, including a potential rights issue and asset sale, as the firm looks to address debt levels after a crash in the price of oil.
+JOHANNESBURG, March 17 (Reuters) - South Africa's Sasol SOLJ.J aims to generate $6 billion by the end of the 2021 financial year through several measures, including a potential rights issue and asset sale, as the company looks to address debt levels after a crash in the price of oil.

-Sasol said will accelerate and expand its asset disposal programme, seek a potential partner at Sasol’s U.S Base Chemicals assets, and a potential rights issue, which has been underwritten on a standby basis, subject to the progress made on cash conservation initiatives and asset disposals.
+Shares in the petrochemicals group rose 15% at the market open before reversing some gains to trade up 6.28% at 47.55 rand by 0716 GMT.

+Sasol saw its shares plunge last week, falling to a 21-year low after oil prices dived, raising concerns about its debt levels following delays and cost overruns at its Lake Charles Chemicals project (LCCP) in Louisiana.

 ((Tanisha.Heiberg@thomsonreuters.com; +27117753034; Reuters Messaging: tanisha.heiberg.thomsonreuters.com@reuters.net))